astudillome/EC2-instance/README.md

 ## Process

-This script creates an AWS instance using the 'aws_instance' resource with a specific 'AMI ID' and instance type.
+This script creates an AWS instance using the `aws_instance` resource with a specific AMI ID and instance type.

 A `null_resource` is created so that it will act as a timer to automatically destroy the instance after 90 seconds.
 The `triggers` block specifies that the resource depends on the instance ID from the `aws_instance` resource.